 I shoot with a Sony A7II, and love to use this lightweight tripod on my travels.
-I always edit my photos with my presets (available here) and especially love using my mobile filters – available here!
-They’re perfect for on-the-go editing of travel photos to get them instagram-ready!
+I always edit my photos with my mobile presets (available here) – They’re perfect for on-the-go editing of travel photos to get them instagram-ready!

 YES.
 YES. and Yes.
 Don’t be like me and wait until something happens to your suitcase or something goes wrong with your trip to regret not getting travel insurance in the first place.
 World Nomads is by far the best, easiest travel insurance out there and I highly recommend getting it for your trip!